MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/restricting-the-loading-location-of-umdf-drivers.md

 ---
-title: Restricting the loading location of UMDF drivers
+title: Restricting the Loading Location of UMDF Drivers
 description: Provides information about restricting the loading location of UMDF drivers.
 keywords:
 - locations WDK UMDF